zgornel/StringAnalysis.jl/docs/src/examples.md

 ```

 ## The lexicon and inverse index
 The `Corpus` object offers the ability of creating a [lexicon](https://en.wikipedia.org/wiki/Lexicon) and an [inverse index](https://en.wikipedia.org/wiki/Inverted_index) for the documents present.
-These are not created when the Corpus is created
+These are not automatically created when the Corpus is created,
 ```@repl index
 crps.lexicon
 crps.inverse_index
 ```
-but instead have to be explicitly created:
+but instead have to be explicitly built:
 ```@repl index
 update_lexicon!(crps)
 crps.lexicon